A German right-wing extremist soldier's double life | DW | 20.05.2021

 Franco A., a goes on trial today.
 The German soldier allegedly plotted to attack prominent politicians while posing as a Syrian refugee.
 The case fuelled concerns over right-wing extremism in the Bundeswehr.

-Germany's first-ever false flag far-right terrorist trial begins on Thursday, as former soldier Franco A.*, thought to be part of wider conspiracy in the armed forces, stands accused of plotting "a serious act of violence endangering the state," as well as fraud and illegally possessing weapons and explosives.
+Germany's first ever false-flag far-right terrorist trial begins on Thursday, as former soldier Franco A.*, thought to be part of wider conspiracy in the armed forces, stands accused of plotting "a serious act of violence endangering the state," as well as fraud and illegally possessing weapons and explosives.
+The case sparked scrutiny of a network of far-right extremists in the German military.

-Prosecutors say the Bundeswehr officer had taken weapons and explosives from the German army in order to carry out an attack on targets including high-ranking politicians.
+Prosecutors say the 32-year-old Bundeswehr officer took weapons and explosives from the German army to carry out an attack on targets including high-ranking politicians.

-In early February 2017, Franco A., a career soldier in the German army, the Bundeswehr, was apprehended by Austrian authorities as he attempted to retrieve a French pistol and ammunition that he had hidden in a bathroom at the Vienna airport.
+In early February 2017, Franco A., already a career soldier in the German army, was apprehended by Austrian authorities as he attempted to retrieve a French pistol and ammunition that he had hidden in a bathroom at Vienna airport.

-In February 2018, he was arrested.
-The most serious charge: "Preparation of a serious act of violent subversion," e.g. suspicion of terrorism.
+He was arrested in February 2018 and accused of "Preparation of a serious act of violent subversion," i.e. suspicion of terrorism.

 Federal prosecutors believe the pistol and ammunition in Vienna, as well as further weapons and explosives, were to be used in attacks on "the lives of high-ranking politicians and public figures"that Franco A. considered to be "refugee friendly."
 Authorities found lists with the names of then-Justice Minister Heiko Maas, vice president of the German parliament, Claudia Roth, and human rights activist Anetta Kahane, among others.
 Authorities assume his plan was that the violent acts would be attributed to his false Syrian identity.

 In 2017, First Lieutenant Franco A. was a member of the French-German 291st Infantry Battalion stationed in Illkirch, near Strasbourg.
-Before becoming a career soldier he handed in a master's thesis containing right-wing extremist ideology at a French military academy.
-In the thesis, he wrote about "race-mixing," and the "dissolution of ethnic groups."
+Before becoming a soldier he handed in a master's thesis at a French military academy about "race-mixing," and the "dissolution of ethnic groups."
 In 2014, the French warned their German colleagues about the man's right-wing ideological bent, a German historian concurred with the French assessment.

-Nevertheless, his superiors in the Bundeswehr simply issued a warning, and he submitted a new version of the thesis.
-The Bundeswehr also failed to notify the Military Counter-Intelligence Service about the incident.
+But his superiors in the Bundeswehr simply issued a warning, and he submitted a new version of the thesis.
+The Bundeswehr also failed to notify the MAD about the incident.

-The defense minister at the time, Ursula von der Leyen, initially reacted to the scandal by condemning what she called a "false understanding of esprit de corps."
-She then visited Franco A.'s barracks in Illkirch, accompanied by journalists from Berlin.
-There they found a hand-painted swastika near his weapon as well as memorabilia from Germany's Nazi-era army, the Wehrmacht.
+Germany's then-Defense Minister, Ursula von der Leyen, initially reacted to the scandal by condemning what she called a "false understanding of esprit de corps."
+She then visited Franco A.'s barracks in Illkirch, accompanied by journalists from Berlin, where a hand-painted swastika as well as memorabilia from Germany's Nazi-era army, the Wehrmacht, had been found.

 The defense minister ordered all Bundeswehr barracks to be inspected and decided to revise the so-called Traditionserlass (edict of tradition) in an attempt to distance the current German Bundeswehr from the war crimes of its Wehrmacht predecessor.